 In the 7th arrondissement on rue du Général Camou, less than a 10-minute walk from the Eiffel Tower, sits the American Library in Paris, which is celebrating its centennial this year.
 Before COVID‑19, more than 320 visitors would arrive daily, approaching the distinctly Parisian façade from the elegant residential Avenue Rapp.
 Inside, the bright, modern interior opens into what Ernest Hemingway—one of the library’s early supporters—would have surely described as “a clean, well-lighted place.”
 According to Audrey Chapuis, the library’s director since 2018, activity at the American Library in Paris before the pandemic had been “booming.”

 Founded in 1920, the American Library in Paris is the largest English-language lending library in continental Europe.
-Burton Stevenson, the library’s founder and first director, was well known for assisting the American Library Association (ALA) as it established army libraries abroad during the First World War.
+Burton Stevenson, one of the library’s founders and among its first directors, was well known for assisting the American Library Association (ALA) as it established army libraries abroad during the First World War.
 He wanted to continue the work of the Library War Service, which ALA created in 1917 to supply reading materials and library services to US soldiers and sailors both in training at home and serving in Europe during the war.

 So on May 20, 1920, with 25,000 books, 115 periodical titles, and an annual budget of 150,000 francs (the equivalent of $140,000 today), the American Library in Paris was incorporated as a “subscription” or private membership library.